lfost42/franchise/README.md

 ### Origins

 The project's minimal viable product culminated the C# segment of the Software Engineering course at True Coders (https://truecoders.io).
-The coding challenge was to parse a csv file of approximately 300 Taco Bell locations and determine which two are farthest apart from one another with logging and unit tests.
+We were to parse a csv file of approximately 300 Taco Bell locations and determine which two were farthest apart from one another.